NelsonPython/tuningGuides/experiment/readme.md

 ### File contents:

-000-config.json - contains the order in which the code and text snippets should be arranged, as follows:
+000-config.json - contains the order in which the code and text snippets should be arranged, for example:

 ```
 {"Order":"[